-The produce department is filled with lots of colorful, healthy fruits and vegetable to juice!
+The produce department has lots of colorful, healthy fruits and vegetable to juice.
 Don’t get totally hung up on just celery.
-Celery is the base for many of my juice recipes.
 If you’re looking for recipes with celery, try my Morning Glow Carrot Celery Juice, the Dandy Detox Green Juice, or my Ruby Root Beet Juice.
 And remember, you’ve got to eat your veggies too, not just drink them.
 Juicing does not replace getting your daily intake of fruits and vegetables.
-Juicing is supplemental to eating enough whole fruits and vegetables.
+Juicing is supplemental to eating enough whole fruits and vegetables, not a replacement.

 - 1 head celery preferably organic

 - Wash celery well.
 Prep and process according to the manual for your specific juicer.
 Juice and enjoy.